 A lot of current Rioters did not get in after their first, or second, or fifth applications at Riot Games.
 What is for you, won't pass you.
 Stay connected with us and find opportunities through Life @ Riot, Riot’s LinkedIn, the Careers page, and our New Grad Opportunities.
 Keep refining the skills, putting in work, and you’ll be a Rioter in no time.

-We talked to our 2022 interns to share the ONE piece of advice they would give to someone who wants to apply to this program.
+We talked to recent interns to share the ONE piece of advice they would give to someone who wants to apply to this program.
 This is what they shared:

 “Be human and acknowledge your flaws.
 Always remain humble and eager to learn.” — Samuel K., Game Design Intern